 Clingy Planets Can Trigger Their Own Doom, Cheops and TESS Suggest

-- Astronomers led by Ekaterina Ilin reported on July 2 in Nature that the exoplanet HIP 67522 b triggers flares on its host star during its seven-day orbit.
+- Astronomers led by Ekaterina Ilin reported on July 2 in Nature that exoplanet HIP 67522 b triggers energetic flares on its host star.

-- The findings imply HIP 67522 b may shrink to Neptune size within 100 million years, marking the first observed case of a planet affecting its star and facing accelerated atmospheric loss.
+- HIP 67522 b could shrink from Jupiter to Neptune size within 100 million years, marking a new frontier in understanding planet-star magnetic interactions.

 Some exoplanets orbit very close to their star, is the case of HIP 67522 b, which is so close that it exerts magnetic influence on its host, which may imply the disappearance of the planet itself.
 Astronomers of the CHEOPS mission, a space project of the European Space Agency (ESA), have detected that the exoplanet appears to trigger flares of radiation from its star, which, in turn, are destroying the faint atmosphere of the planet and causing …